![]() ![]() Choose another writer in this calendar:

 José Martí (1853-1895) |

 Cuban poet, essayist and journalist, who became the symbol of Cuba's struggle for independence from Spain and who promoted better understanding among American nations.
 "No man has any special right because he belongs to any specific race; just by saying the word man, we have already said all the rights."
 Much of his adult life José Martí spent in New York.
 His three major collections of poems were Ismaelillo (1882), Versos sencillos (1891), and Versos libres, written in the 1880s, but published posthumously in 1913.
-'Sueño con claustros de mármol,' Martí's most famous political poem, takes the reader into a dream world, where sculptures of dead heroes come alive: Sueño con claustros de mármol José Martí was born in Havana, the first son of Valencian
+'Sueño con claustros de mármol' (I dream of marble cloisters), Martí's most famous political poem, takes the reader into a dream world, where sculptures of dead heroes come alive: Sueño con claustros de mármol José Martí was born in Havana, the first son of Valencian

 Mariano Martí Navarro, a sergeant in the Spanish